-Zachariah Holmes is a science advisor in the firm’s Litigation Department and a member of its Intellectual Property group.
-He contributes to the firm’s work in patent litigation, patent opinions and due diligence.
-Dr. Holmes joined the firm in 2019.
+Zachariah Holmes is a science law clerk in the firm’s Litigation department and a member of its Intellectual Property practice.
+Since joining in 2019, he contributes to the firm’s work in patent litigation, patent opinions and due diligence, with a concentration in the areas of biotechonology and pharmaceuticals.
 He is a registered patent agent with the United States Patent and Trademark Office (USPTO), and his practice is limited to matters and proceedings for the USPTO.
 Zachariah holds a PhD in biochemistry and is a part time student at Suffolk University Law School.

 University of Colorado at Boulder